 Most quality hosting services offer an htaccess password protection.
 You can usually find htaccess password protection settings in cPanel.
 We are sharing methods for 2 hosting services; Godaddy and SiteGround.

-Htaccess Password Protection Godaddy
+Htaccess Password Protection through Godaddy

 - Login to your Godaddy hosting account.
 Go to cPanel, in the Files area, click Directory Privacy.